DBMods/forum-extender-plus/README.md

 ##Features
 ###Super User Icons
 Super Users, even when also Pro users, don't get icons by default.
 Fixed!
-You can now choose between tons of icons for the Super Users (chooser is for nightlies only).
+You can now choose between tons of icons for the Super Users.

 ###Thread Highlighting
 Threads on forum pages and the front page are automatically highlighted based on post count.
 Green for new threads, yellow for one response, and red for two.